ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

+Q.
-31. 1.
-Given the function:
+1. Given the function:

 $f (x1, x2) = x1x2 + ln (x1)$  and the graph 5.1, annotate each vertex (edge) of the graph with the partial derivatives that would be propagated in forward mode AD.
 2. Transform the graph into a table that computes the function:
 $g(x1, x2)$ evaluated at $(x1; x2) = (e^2; π)$ using forward-mode AD.
 3. Write and run a Python code snippet to prove your results are correct.
 4. Describe the role of seed values in forward-mode AD.
 5. Transform the graph into a table that computes the derivative of $g(x1,x2)$ evaluated at $(x1; x2) = (e^2; π)$ using forward-mode AD for $x1$ as the chosen independent variable.
 6. Write and run a Python code snippet to prove your results are correct.

 <details><summary><b>Answer</b></summary>